Boxeh/boxeh.github.io/index.md

 ### Contact me

-If you are forking one of my products and need further information, resources or files, you may contact me, and I will reply as soon as possible.
+If you are forking one of my projects and need further information, resources or files, you may contact me, and I will reply as soon as possible.
 You may also contact me if you wish to request a project collaboration.
 You can also find some of my Social Media info below.

 - **[GitHub](https://github.com/Boxeh/)**
 - **[Email](mailto:suvan@outlook.com)** *(suvan@outlook.com)*